HugoMatilla/Effective-JAVA-Summary/README.md

 **_Object polls are normally bad ideas_**

-Unless objects in the pool are extremly heavyweight, like a database connections.
+Unless objects in the pool are extremely heavyweight, like a database connections.

 ##6.
 Eliminate obsole object references
 **_Can you spot the memory leak?_**